pure-data/externals-howto/README.rst

 | “signal”    | ``&s_signal``     | signal              |
 +-------------+-------------------+---------------------+

-There are no real differences between outlets of the various message-types.
+There are no real differences between outlets of the various message types.
-At any rate, it makes code more easily readable, if the use of outlet is shown at creation-time.
+At any rate, it makes code more easily readable, if the use of outlet is shown at creation time.
-For outlets for any messages a null-pointer is used.
+For outlets for any-type messages, a null pointer is used.
-Signal-outlet must be declared with ``&s_signal``.
+Signal outlet must be declared with ``&s_signal``.

-Variables if the type ``t_object`` provide pointer to one outlet.
+Variables of type ``t_object`` provide pointers to one outlet.
-Whenever a new outlet is generated, its address is stored in the object variable ``(*owner).ob_outlet``.
+Whenever a new outlet is generated, its address is stored in object variable ``(*owner).ob_outlet``.

-If more than one message-outlet is needed, the outlet-pointers that are returned by ``outlet_new`` have to be stored manually in the data space to address the given outlets.
+If more than one message outlet is needed, the outlet pointers returned by ``outlet_new`` must be stored manually in the data space so you can later address the given outlet.

 outlet\_bang
 ^^^^^^^^^^^^